rackerlabs/support-how-to/content/cloud-queues/cloud-queues-message-patterns.md

 3. A worker processes the message.
 4. The worker deletes the message.

-***Each step in the process can have the following variations***:
+Each step in the process can have the following variations:

-- **Step 1 - variation 1:** 1a.
-One or more producers push several messages into a queue.
+- **Step 1 - variation 1:** One or more producers push several messages into a queue.
 The worker can claim batches of messages or a single message at a time.

 - **Step 2 - variation 1:** The worker does not claim the message before it expires.
 The producer should be adjusted to use a higher TTL value for messages, or the worker should poll more frequently.

 - **Step 2 - variation 2:** There are no messages to claim, because all messages have been consumed by this or other workers.
 The worker continues to periodically send requests to claim messages until new messages are available.
 Alternatively, a governor process might choose to autoscale the worker pool based on load (which can be checked by using
   GET request to retrieve statistics for the queue, or by monitoring whether individual workers are idle).

 - **Step 3 - variation:** The worker crashes after claiming the message, but before processing it.
 The claim on the message will eventually expire, after which the message will be made available again to be claimed by another worker.

 - **Step 4 - variation:** The worker crashes after processing the message but before deleting it.
 The next worker to claim the message checks whether the message has already been processed before proceeding.
 In some cases, double-processing of a message might be acceptable, in which case no check is necessary.